Working with Assemblies on Item Creation Records

 Routing steps are the tasks required to build assemblies.
 They can be associated with materials or stand alone.
 On item creation records, you can choose the routing steps that will be added to the manufacturing routing.
 The following options are available:

 Only active routing steps are added to the manufacturing routing.
-A routing step is active when its rule matches answers selected by users on the interface.
+A routing step is active when its rule matches the answers selected by users on the product interface.

 Adding Stand-Alone Routing Steps

-Stand-alone routing steps are added through ITCR routing step records.
+Stand-alone routing steps are added to the manufacturing routing using ITCR routing step records.

 To create an ITCR routing step record: